vanditam07/Re-Identification-in-a-single-feed/README.md

 # Re-Identification in a Single Feed

 This project performs **Player Re-Identification** in a single video feed using **YOLOv8** for detection and **DeepSORT** for tracking.
 It processes a video, detects objects (players), assigns unique IDs, overlays tracking boxes, and generates a real-time bar chart of detections.
+⚠️ Note: This runs on CPU only, and hence the performance (FPS ~ 1) is limited.
+For better results, consider running on a CUDA-capable GPU.

 ---